Skip to content

 Next step

-Chapter IV — First wave Guadeloupe → "2007.
+Chapter IV — The Crossing "2007.
 Bouyon crosses to Guadeloupe — Vador, Yellow Gaza, Gaza Girls, Suppa.
 The first Gwada wave begins before TikTok, and no one has written it in French."